UCB-w261/w261-environment/README.md

 ## Things to know

 In the container for W261 we use docker-compose to build our container.
-Let's review the configuration file docker-compose.yml in its current state at the time of writing
+Let's review the configuration file docker-compose.yml in its current state at the time of writing.
+Please use the commited file in repo since it will always be upto date.

 ```
-version: '2'
+version: '3'
 services:
   quickstart.cloudera:
-    # from repo
     image: w261/w261-environment:latest
-    # from local
-    #image: w261:latest
-    hostname: quickstart.cloudera
+    hostname: docker.w261
     privileged: true
     command: bash -c "/root/start-notebook.sh;/usr/bin/docker-quickstart"
     ports: